-Many of us have heard the parental admonishment “my house, my rules” at one time or another in our lives.
-As adults, it is a much more understandable concept to swallow than it may have been at 15-years-old.
+You may have heard the parental admonishment “my house, my rules” at one time in our life, and when you’re renting, there’s no doubt this phrase can still apply in some sense.
+Thankfully, as adults, it is a much more understandable concept to swallow than it may have been at 15-years-old.

-However, a good tenant remembers that while the home or apartment they are leasing is their living space, in the end, your landlord is entrusting you with their property and it is imperative to be mindful of that fact.
+A good tenant remembers that while the home or apartment they are leasing is their living space, in the end, your landlord is entrusting you with their property.
+It is imperative to be mindful of that fact.

 The Lie: Late Rent